-Vanessa holds 6 university degrees, including a Master’s of Documentary Photography and a Graduate Diploma in Art History.
-Her deep expertise in historical photographic printing methods & traditions, combined with contemporary digital & analogue practices, forms the foundation of her distinctive visual language.
-Her work has been awarded& exhibited globally, and is held in private collections & institutional archives.
+Vanessa Harper-Mathews holds six university degrees, including a Master’s in Documentary Photography and a Graduate Diploma in Art History.
+Her expertise in historical photographic printing methods, combined with contemporary digital and analogue practices, forms the foundation of her distinctive visual language.
+Her work has been awarded and exhibited internationally and is held in private collections and institutional archives.

 Photographic archival prints are also available by request.